barryvdh/laravel-ide-helper/README.md

 Note: `bootstrap/compiled.php` has to be cleared first, so run `php artisan clear-compiled` before generating.

+This will generate the file `_ide_helper.php` which is expected to be additionally parsed by your IDE for autocomplete.
+You can use the config `filename` to change its name.

 You can configure your `composer.json` to do this each time you update your dependencies:

 ```js